valance/DROP-GroupFantasy/error_analysis/readme.md

 For the **span extraction problems**, we categorize the errors into the following four types:
 - wrong type: the task predicted is not span extraction
 - wrong span: the span(s) are wrongly identified
-- missing span: the predicted answer contains less spans compared to the ground truth answer
+- missing span: the predicted answer contains fewer spans compared to the ground truth answer
 - extra span: the predicted answer contains more spans compared to the ground truth answer

 For the **date identification problems**, we categorize the errors into two types: